FreeLanguageTools/vocabsieve/README.md

 This program is still at an early stage.
 More features will be added soon.

 Current plans include:
-- Undo
-- Usage statistics
-- Other dictionaries
 - Auto-selecting the most difficult words

 ## Credits